totmicro/helms/README.md

 helm uninstall netbird
 ```

+## Releasing New Helm Chart Versions

+New chart versions are automatically published through [GitHub Actions](./.github/workflows/release.yml).
+To deploy a new version, make sure to increment the chart version; otherwise, it will not be published.

 ## Contributing

 Feel free to open issues or pull requests if you would like to contribute to these Helm charts.